Our Doctrinal Statement of Faith

 1 Corinthians 11:23 For I received from the Lord that which I also delivered to you: that the Lord Jesus on the [same] night in which He was betrayed took bread; 24 and when He had given thanks, He broke [it] and said, "Take, eat; this is My body which is broken for you; do this in remembrance of Me."
 25 In the same manner [He] also [took] the cup after supper, saying, "This cup is the new covenant in My blood.
 This do, as often as you drink [it], in remembrance of Me."
 26 For as often as you eat this bread and drink this cup, you proclaim the Lord's death till He comes.
 (NKJV)

 1) The Lord's Supper - We believe the Lord's Supper is a commemoration of the Lord's body which was broken for us and of His blood that was shed for our sins.
 There are two requirements that must be met before a person can partake of the Supper.
-First, a person must be born again, for one who is not saved cannot show forth the Lord's death when he has been unwilling to confess the Savior and His reconciliation death on the cross where He took upon Himself the sins of the whole world.
-Secondly, a Christian must examine himself to determine if he is in right fellowship with the Lord.
+First a person must be born again, for one who is not saved cannot show forth the Lord's death when he is unwilling to confess the Savior and His reconciling death on the cross where He took upon Himself the sins of the whole world.
+Secondly, a Christian must examine himself to determine if he is in right relationship with the Lord.
 We are warned of the consequences of partaking unworthily.
 When these two requirements are met the believer is free to participate.
 We believe it is the Lord's table and as such is open to all believers who are in right relationship with God, regardless of denomination.
 Not only is the Lord's Supper a memorial of what Christ has done on the Cross, but it shows our faith in that past work and faith in His resurrection and anticipated return (Mark 16:4-11; Luke 22:19-20; 1 Corinthians 10:16; 11:23-30).

 2) Baptism - We believe that baptism is an outward sign and confession of identification with the Lord Jesus Christ in His death, burial and resurrection.
-We do not believe that salvation is obtained by baptism nor is baptism required for salvation.
+We do not believe that salvation is obtained by baptism, nor is baptism required for salvation.
 Baptism is not an act of removing sins (Romans 6:3-6; Colossians 2:12; Ephesians 2:4-6; Acts 2:38-41; 10:48).
-Many people falsely quote the Apostle Peter about water baptism claiming baptism applied to use in this Dispensation of Grace.
+Many people falsely quote the Apostle Peter about water baptism, claiming baptism applies to us in this Dispensation of Grace.
 All Scripture does not apply to us.
 It may be useful to us but not written to us.
 Peter was an Apostle to the Jews.
 His writing was addressed to saved Jews who were still under the Dispensation of the Law.
 Jesus also lived during the Dispensation of the Law.
 Jesus was under the Law and kept the Law.
 Peter and his followers still obeyed the Law, circumcision and water baptism.
 We are not under the Law in the Dispensation of the Law.
 We are in the Dispensation of Grace.
-The Apostle Paul was the Apostle to the Gentiles and ushered in the Dispensation of Grace under which we in the Church, the Body of Christ, take our doctrines.
+The Apostle Paul was the Apostle to the Gentiles and ushered in the Dispensation of Grace from which we in the Church, the Body of Christ, take our doctrines.
 We should not apply doctrines from previous dispensations to this Dispensation of Grace.

 Jesus took upon himself the sins of the whole world.
 You are not saved if you are basing the remission of your sins upon water baptism.
 Those who believe water baptism provides the remission of sins have thereby rejected Jesus Christ's death on the cross for the remission of the sins of all mankind.
 Given all that, water baptism can still be an outward expression of one's faith in Jesus' resurrection to give us eternal life.
 Water baptism is symbolic of Christ's resurrection.
 Being placed down in the water and raised up again is in remembrance of the blessed resurrection of Christ.

 Some people who are categorized as "Hyper Dispensationalists" have rejected the Lord's Supper and/or baptism as acts that do not apply in this Dispensation of Grace.
 The Apostle Paul stopped baptizing people because they were prideful and bragged they had been "baptized in my own name."
 Being baptized in Paul's name or the name of any person other then Jesus Christ is heresy and blasphemous.
 Paul did not proclaim that baptism was to cease.
 He did not suggest that others not practice baptism as an act of remembrance just as he once did.
 Those who have added a new law, "Thou Shall Not Baptize," have added false doctrines to Scripture.
 Jesus died to free us from the curse of the Law.
 We certainly should not start writing new laws.
-No commands exist in Scripture that forbid baptism as an act of remembrance just as the Apostle Paul did.
+No commands exist in Scripture that forbid baptism as an act of remembrance.
 The Apostle Paul discontinued baptism only because some unbelievers disrupted the practice.

 1 Corinthians 1:14 I thank God that I baptized none of you except Crispus and Gaius, 15 lest anyone should say that I had baptized in my own name.
 16 Yes, I also baptized the household of Stephanas.
 Besides, I do not know whether I baptized any other.
 17 For Christ did not send me to baptize, but to preach the gospel, not with wisdom of words, lest the cross of Christ should be made of no effect.

 Many pastors corrupt baptism today by falsely teaching that baptism removes sins and/or is required for salvation.
 Therefore, we recommend that people avoid baptism in the same manner as the Apostle Paul discontinued baptism.
-Those who confess faith in Jesus' death, burial and resurrection are baptized with the Holy Spirit and are eternally saved.
+Those who confess faith in Jesus' death, burial and resurrection are baptized with the Holy Spirit and are saved.

 VIII.
 CONCERNING LAST THINGS